-Benefits of including escalation clauses in your building contracts
+Benefits of escalation clauses in your building contracts

 1. Protect your profits

-First, escalation clauses allow you to protect your businesses in a world of extreme demand, volatile prices and inconsistent supply chains.
-When prices rise, builders with escalation clauses can worry less about the detrimental impacts to their job profit margins.
+Protect your businesses in a world of demand, inconsistent prices and unstable supply chains.
+When prices rise, builders with escalation clauses can worry less about the impacts to their job profit margins.

 2. Reduce job delays

-Second, escalation clauses reduce potential job delays.
+Reduce potential job delays.
 Disputes often arise when the builder raises the total cost of the home, which can lead to job delays and scheduling conflicts.
-But, by including an escalation clause within the initial contract, you have a contractual provision you can point to as justification for rising prices.
+But, by including an escalation clause within the initial contract, you have a contractual provision you can point to as a reason for rising prices.

 3. Improve client relations

-Finally, escalation clauses create transparency between you and the client.
-As we’ve mentioned before, the key to a good contract is transparency.
-Escalation clauses assist in setting the expectations between both parties from the start.
-The clearer you can be upfront, particularly on matters concerning costs, the better the business relationship with your client.
+Create transparency between you and the client.
+As we’ve mentioned before, the key to a good builder’s contract is transparency.
+Escalation clauses in construction help set the expectations between both parties from the start.
+The clearer you can be upfront, especially on matters concerning costs, the better the business relationship with your client.

 To include your own escalation clause relating to a force majeure provision, be sure to contact your attorney*.